 This arch is probably the most iconic part of the Spitzkoppe mountains.

 Unfortunately all the preparations in Windhoek took us longer than expected.
 Picking up the car already took over 2 hours, mainly because we got a super detailed instruction for the truck and the camping equipment.
-Turns out this was time well spent, because we had to change tyres just a couple of days later… 🙂
+(Turns out this was time well spent, because we had to change tyres just a couple of days later and it was great to know all the ins and outs…).

 Our car for the road trip – a Toyota Hillux with rooftop tent.